wtakase/kibana-own-home/README.md

  * Kibana runs behind of a reverse proxy web server such httpd/nginx.
  * User is required authentication at the web server.
- * The web server sets authenticated username to `x-proxy-user` header and proxies the user's request to Kibana with the header.
+ * The web server sets authenticated username to `x-proxy-user` header and passes the user's request to Kibana with the header.
  * On the Kibana plugin interface, a user can set `kibana.index` and it is saved to session.
  * All requests to ElasticSearch are intercepted by this plugin, and `kibana.index` is replaced based on session information.